(From Accountancy magazine, February 1982)

 But the day I really got my feet under the desk was in 1983, on 3rd August which happens to be my birthday.
 A fund manager from a previously barren account which I had been carefully (but so far unsuccessfully) cultivating – supplying a stream of what I hoped was helpful information and analysis – called me up out of the blue.
 “Are you busy this morning?’ she asked.
 “Oh, one or two things on” I lied.
 She ignored my reply and pressed on.
 “Well, you will be now.
 Have you got a pen and paper?
 I want to sell these.”
 And she read out a long list of holdings.
 Over the day we got all the business done.
 Now I knew I could do the job.

-If a person gives you something, it is instinctive to thank them.
+And if a person gives you something, it is instinctive to thank them.
 But when Mr Thompson handed me a bonus slip representing an amount of money I could only have dreamt of three years earlier – and of course exceeded the social value of my work by a huge factor – I resisted the impulse to thank him.
 I simply nodded acknowledgement and said “OK.”
 Because the bonus was clearly a miserly percentage of the increased revenue I had brought in.